Healthy Cookware 101: Is Non-Stick Cookware Safe?

 Ceramic: The healthiest ceramic cookware I’ve come across is the Xtrema brand, which is made by Ceramcor.
 They offer a full line of moderately priced cookware and bakeware made out of a unique ceramic material that is all natural, 100% non-toxic and completely non-leaching.

 Ceramic is breakable, so you do need to exercise care when using it.
-The products, however, are extremely durable — the cooking surface cannot be scratched, even by metal utensils and steel wool, and they can endure temperatures of up to 2,700 degrees F!
+The Xtrema products, however, are extremely durable — the cooking surface cannot be scratched, even by metal utensils and steel wool, and they can endure temperatures of up to 2,700 degrees F!
 Additionally, they come with a 50 year warranty that covers all thermal shock breakage.

 Enamel-coated cast iron: Le Creuset makes high quality enamel coated cast iron.
 With proper care, good ceramic or enamel-coated cookware will last a lifetime.
 It is entirely non-leaching.
 The main drawbacks with this type of cookware are that it is expensive, requires thorough hand washing and is breakable.